onap/policy-parent/docs/clamp/acm/api-protocol/acm-participant-protocol.rst

 Automation Composition Update
 -----------------------------

-Automation Composition Update handles creation, change, and deletion of Automation Compositions on participants.
+Automation Composition Update handles creation, change properties, migration, and deletion of Automation Compositions on participants.
 Change of Automation Compositions uses a semantic versioning approach and follows the semantics described on the page :ref:`5.1 Management of Automation Composition Instance Configurations <management-acm-instance-configs>`.